mgysel/blockchain-auction-f3b/README.md

 ## Project Description

 This project implements a traditional and F3B sealed-bid blockchain auction on EPFL Decentralized and Distributed Computing Laboratory's Dela using Flash Freezing Flash Boys (F3B).
 In sealed-bid auctions, all bidders submit secret bids during the bidding period.
 When the bidding period is complete, the bids are unsealed and the highest bidder is declared the winner.

+An in-depth discussion of the project can be viewed in `Final Report.pdf` and `Final Presentation.pdf`.

 ### Traditional Auction Description
 In the traditional auction, each bidder submits a bid transaction during the bidding period and a reveal transaction during the reveal period.
 The bid transaction consists of both a commit and deposit.
 The bidder’s commit is the SHA256 hash of the bid and a chosen random nonce.
 The bidder’s deposit is a payment at least as large as the bid itself.The reveal transaction consists of the bid and random nonce.